jamesfmcgrath/notes-from-my-desk/posts/hello-world.md

 ---
-title: "Hello World: Integrating AI with Craftsmanship"
+title: 'Hello World: Integrating AI with Craftsmanship'
-date: "2025-12-16"
+date: '2025-12-13'
-excerpt: "Welcome to my new blog.
-This is the first post exploring the intersection of engineering and writing."
+excerpt: 'Welcome to my new blog.
+This is the first post exploring the intersection of engineering and writing.'
-coverImage: "/images/hello-world.jpg"
+coverImage: '/images/hello-world.jpg'
 ---

 # Hello World